 Check your email for confirmation and notifications

 When you complete your entry, you will receive a confirmation email that includes a PDF attachment with your submission details.
-You will receive one email per submission (up to 3) Do check your spam folders!
+You will receive one email per submission (up to 3).
+SAQA may also contact you about replacement images so check your spam folders!